This post may contain affiliate links.

 Tips and Tricks For Making This Recipe

 - I used regular BBQ sauce for these meatballs.
-Just pick whichever sauce that you like.
-If you want to add a little heat to the sauce, add in red chili flakes or hot sauce.
+Just pick whichever sauce you like.
+Add red chili flakes or hot sauce if you want to add a little heat to the sauce.

 - You can cook the meatballs on low for 4 hours or high for 2.